DarkHorseComics/layer-whelp/README.md

 # Overview
 This charm provides the scaffolding for "Whelp"!

 The main idea behind whelp deployment was to be as efficient as possible with the mitigation of internal resources.
 To this extent, a statefile is pulled from bucket storage instead of being regenerated on deploy.
-Also, this charm leverages  Juju "resources" in order to facilitate development, deployment, and scaling at a hightened level of security, portablilty, and reusability at no extra cost.
+Also, this charm leverages  Juju "resources" in order to facilitate development, deployment, and scaling at a heightened level of security, portablilty, and reusability at no extra cost.

 # Configuration